jfioasd/minigolf/README.md

 However, the map loop `_ ... ;` pops TOS after each iteration, and pushes a list of each popped item after the loop.

-Since it's terrible at pushing constants, I've added a ton of 1-byte constants into minigolf (which hopefully makes it easier to program in).
+Since it's terrible at pushing constants, I've added a lot of 1-byte constants into minigolf (which hopefully makes it easier to program in).
+These constants can be found within the source code.

 ## TODO
 * Implement some more flags